gilnam74/vex-sneppet/VEX-for-artists.md

 ## Explore functions
 [![](https://live.staticflickr.com/65535/49898530167_e45e9978e6_o.png)](https://live.staticflickr.com/65535/49898530167_e45e9978e6_o.png)

 Here we will improve our understanding of mathematical functions and how they work in 3D space.
-This section inspired by [Main Road lookdev classes](https://www.youtube.com/watch?v=rzjXRvgo7YA)

 Create a Line SOP, orient it along with X axes, increase the number of points to 1000 and add Attribute Wrangle node after.

 ### Sine
 In the example above we used **sine** and **cosine** to build a circle.
 Let's take a closer look at a sine magic function.
 How can we imagine (visualize) this function in our scene?